WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-15-sf-symbols-swiftui-type-safe.md

 ---
-title: "Using SF Symbols in SwiftUI: the type-safe way"
+title: "Using SFSymbols in SwiftUI: the type-safe way"
 description: "SwiftUI's Image(systemName:) takes a String, so every icon in your app is a hand-typed name with no compiler safety net.
 Here's why that's a maintenance liability and how to fix it."
 date: 2026-05-15
 tags: [swiftui, sf-symbols, swift]
 ---

-Every SF Symbol you put in a SwiftUI view goes through one initializer:
+Every SFSymbol you put in a SwiftUI view goes through one initializer:

 <div class="code-card"><pre><span class="ty">Image</span>(systemName: <span class="st">"square.and.arrow.up"</span>)</pre></div>

 That argument is a `String`.
-Not an enum, not a generated constant — a string literal you typed by hand or pasted from the SF Symbols app.
+Not an enum, not a generated constant — a string literal you typed by hand or pasted from the SFSymbols app.
 SwiftUI will happily compile `Image(systemName: "square.and.arow.up")` and render *nothing* at runtime.
 No warning.
 No crash.
 Just a blank space where your share icon should be.

 In a toy project that's fine.
 In an app with a few hundred icons across dozens of screens, "is every one of these strings spelled correctly, today and after the next refactor" becomes a real, recurring maintenance cost.

 ## Why strings are the actual problem

-The issue isn't that SF Symbols are bad — they're great.
+The issue isn't that SFSymbols are bad — they're great.
 The issue is the *interface*.
 A `String` parameter means:

 - **No autocomplete.** Xcode can't suggest symbol names.
-You context-switch to the SF Symbols app, search, copy, paste.
+You context-switch to the SFSymbols app, search, copy, paste.
 - **No compile-time validation.** The type system can't tell `"gear"` (valid) from `"gears"` (not a symbol).
 Both are `String`.
 - **No refactor safety.** Rename a symbol usage with find-and-replace and fat-finger it?
 The compiler shrugs.
 - **Silent runtime failure.** A wrong name doesn't throw.
 It renders empty.
 Your QA team finds it, or your users do.